NUISANCEMC/ProSelecta/README.md

 // Returns an array of vectors of GenParticlePtr to final-state particles for
 // each specified PID.
-// - Passing ps::squeeze as the last parameter will return all matching
+// - Passing ps::flatten as the last parameter will return all matching
 //   particles in a single std::vector
 // - Convenience overload for passing a single pid exists and returns an
 //   std::vector rather than an std::array<std::vector,1>.